bobrocke/My-Blog-Hugo/content/post/2025-03-14-moving-from-wordpress.md

 </figure>
 ```

-Making the caption look 'right' just takes a little CSS in the theme.
+Making the caption look 'right' only takes a little CSS in the theme.

 ```CSS
 figcaption {